mienaikoe/ziyu/Chapters/Chapter5.md

 "Ah this brings me back.
 You see that gate?
 I used to walk through it every day.
 I would always round the left corner as I entered from the west.
 And the steam fountain - Oh I loved to perch on the side of that thing and rake my fingers through the cool mist."

-"Sounds like you knew this place well."
+"You sound very fond of this place."

 "You could say that.
-Almost all of my waking life was devoted to this, so it really made an impression."
+Almost all of my waking life was devoted to this.
+It really made an impression on me."

-He rose back up with my help and we paced around the courtyard to go over the plan again.
+"Do you ever miss it?"

+"Some parts of it.
+I felt proud of myself, and all the work that we put in to make big advancements.
+You know, I was a crucial part of the Holragi Space Rail."

+"You were a part of that?"

+"Yes I was.
+I deployed hundreds of public works engineers to design it and find the perfect spot for it."

+"You must be proud."

+"Well, you Easterners usually remind us that the entire reason for going to space was to expand the observer program and that we never reached that end goal."

+"But you sent a Palinian to space."

+"Not all ideas make it to reality."

+I nodded in affirmation.

 ----